kishanpadhi291/TestDemo/README.md

 ## Features

-- Interactive search box and data table.
+- Interactive filters and data table.
 - Add, edit, and delete student data with ease.
 - Responsive and user-friendly interface.